konskons11/ViRAE/README.md

 Apart from the ZWA2 standalone application, the user may utilize the ZWA2 online tool (https://srv-inseqt.med.duth.gr/ZWA2/HTML/ZWA2_method_selection.html), which does not require the installation of any software but solely the provision of the appropriate input files according to the following 3 steps:

-**1) Deployment method selection:** Similarly to the standalone application, the user may choose to fully or partially deploy ZWA2 depending on the available input through our online platform.
+**A) Deployment method selection:** Similarly to the standalone application, the user may choose to fully or partially deploy ZWA2 depending on the available input through our online platform.
 If NGS reads and reference files are available in FASTQ and FASTA formats respectively, then the user should choose “Method 1” as indicated below, which corresponds to full ZWA2 deployment.
 Alternatively, if the user has already performed the desired alignment between the NGS reads and reference file of preference, then “Method 2” should be selected, which stands for the faster partial deployment of ZWA2, with the sole input of the appropriate BAM file.

 ![ZWA2_online guide](https://i.imgur.com/p0vCjcr.png "ZWA2 online deployment method selection")

-**2) Input files upload:** Clicking on the ZWA2 deployment method of preference, redirects the user to the upload webpage.
+**B) Input files upload:** Clicking on the ZWA2 deployment method of preference, redirects the user to the upload webpage.
 Upon selection of full ZWA2 deployment (Method 1), the webpage displays three different upload options to choose from, for the necessary FASTQ and FASTA files separately.
 These upload options, indicated below, are:
 i) selection of FASTQ or FASTA input file from a prompt file dialog, ii) submission of a valid SRA accession number in the case of FASTQ input or selection from a dropdown menu list of recommended reference files in the case of FASTA input, or iii) provision of the appropriate link address, where the FASTQ or FASTA input file is stored.